-Despite these benefits, some researchers remain hesitant to use pre-prints.
+Despite the clear benefits, some researchers remain hesitant to use pre-prints.
 One concern is that publishing a pre-print may harm their chances of being published in a traditional academic journal.
 However, this concern is becoming less relevant as more journals are accepting pre-prints as a legitimate form of publication.
 According to Liu & De Cat (2021), who conducted a survey asking as to the barriers in sharing preprints and discovered that the following were raised as additional barriers: peer review, journal policy, lack of knowledge of the process, confidentiality issues, data types, utility of sharing preprints, time constraints, and issues in pre-print management.

-Additional concerns about pre-prints include their ability to secure the steady resources (technologies, expertise, policies, visions, standards, and so on) required to maintain and enhance the value of a service based on a user community’s needs (Rieger, 2012).
-Preprints emerged as a ‘public good’ and pre-print platforms provide a free service to both authors and readers; at the same time, many of the existing pre-print services lack a scalable and transparent business model.
-Moreover, data show that more senior researchers had more experience sharing through the format of pre-print than PhD students and ECRs in the 0-4 years group (Liu & De Cat, 2021).
-Nonetheless, the data collected from these surveys showed positive attitudes and willingness to contribute to open science through the submission of pre-prints.
-These findings encourage ECRs to submit their research for pre-prints to receive valuable feedback from established scholars in their field of study and to increase visibility of their research, particularly in rapidly evolving fields.

-Researchers interested in making a pre-print publicly available can follow these simple steps.
-First, select a pre-print server that aligns with the course of research.
-Next, all pre-prints undergo a short screening, confirming author background, basic research content, and compliance with the ethical standards of the pre-print platform.
-Once the pre-print passes the screening process, the content is made available online in open access format, encouraging others to comment and share.
+Fortunately, researchers interested in making a pre-print publicly available will find the process to be quite simple.
+One must first select a pre-print server that aligns with the course of research (See Table 3).
+Next, the pre-print is likely to undergo a short screening, confirming author background, basic research content, and compliance with the ethical standards of the pre-print platform.
+Once the pre-print passes the screening process, the content is made available online in open access format.